 A HELOC can be an excellent, low-cost source of funding for major home repairs or for renovations — updating, adding a room, a pool or a deck, new appliances, etc. They can also fund major non-home-related expenses such as weddings or college tuition.

 A HELOC can also be a useful option for paying down high-interest debt because of the low interest rates offered by this secured loan.
-Paying down high-interest loans with a lower-interest loan can help homeowners save money and get out of debt sooner.
+Paying down high-interest loans with a lower-interest loan can help homeowners save money and and potentially get out of debt sooner.
 It can also simplify their finances by consolidating multiple payments per month into just one.

 Bethpage Federal Credit Union Home Equity Line of Credit